hms-networks/flexy-thingworx-connector/README.md

 Using FTP, transfer the Flexy Java application \(.jar\) and jvmrun files to the /usr/ directory of the Ewon.
 Then, reboot the Ewon.

 Those files are located in the /built-flexy-java-app/ directory of the release zip, found at [https://github.com/hms-networks/flexy-thingworx-connector/releases/latest](https://github.com/hms-networks/flexy-thingworx-connector/releases/latest).
 When building from source code, the jvmrun file is located in /scripts/, and the Flexy Java application \(.jar\) is located in /build/.

+A Thingworx application key is required to authenticate requests made by the Ewon to Thingworx, and is stored in the configuration file outlined in the [Configuration](#configuration) section.
+To generate an application key in Thingworx, please refer to the [Creating an Application Key](#creating-an-application-key) section.

 ### Configuration
 At startup of the Flexy Java application component, it checks for a configuration file in the /usr/ directory of the Ewon.
 If one is not present, the application will automatically create one with default values.